wwt/curl-requests-foundations/README.md

    docker container run -it --name curl-pyreq1 wwt01/curl-pyreq
    ```

-   - \*\*Note - your terminal prompt will change to ***/code#*** to indicate the Container is active.
+   - \*\*Note - your terminal prompt will change to `/code#` to indicate the Container is active.

-6. Change the working directory in your container to that of the downloaded Git repository files:
+6. Change the working directory in your Container to that of the downloaded Git repository files:

    ```shell
    # List your directories and locate the name of the Git repository folder